-If you’re a gadget geek, you know how frustrating it is to rely on disposable AA batteries.
-It’s as if you’re stuck in a perpetual replacement loop — not to mention, you’re also spending boatloads of money.
-Sure, you’ve considered rechargeable AAs, but you’ve never really gone down the path.
+Batteries: You can’t live without them, but you never have any when you need them.
+If you’re a gadget geek, you know how frustrating it is to rely on disposable batteries.
+It’s like being stuck in a perpetual replacement loop — not to mention you’re also spending boatloads of money.

 Energizer is a household name, and the company’s Recharge Universal brand is widely available.
 While they offer only 2,000mAh capacity, they remain one of the cheaper options among top-tier rechargeable batteries.
 Tests have shown these batteries to keep up with more expensive options when it comes to performance, and unless you need the larger capacity, they make a good option for your wireless keyboard or mouse.

-If you’re willing to take a risk with an off-brand alternative, try EBL’s rechargeables.
-Each battery sports 2,800mAh capacity, and you get eight in a pack instead of the typical four.
+If you’re willing to take a risk with an off-brand alternative, try EBL’s rechargeable batteries.
+Each battery sports 2,800mAh, and you get eight in a pack instead of the typical four.
 The company also claims its batteries will retain most of their charge even after three years of storage.
 While we don’t have any experience with these batteries ourselves, reviews on Amazon are overwhelmingly positive.
-Again, we did say it was a risk.